Skip to content

 findEntities<T>(filter): Entity & T[]

-Find entities matching a filter.
+Find active entities matching a filter.
 Trait filter narrows the return type.

 T